In this page

 Scopes

-The Content list dashboard is available for the whole Confluence site and for any single space.
+The Content List dashboard is available for the whole Confluence site and for any single space.
 As a generic content browsing interface, it is also available as macros and in content list popups.

-Content list report for the site
+Content List report for the site

 For the site scope report, expand the Apps section in the left-bar (not Space apps!) → click the Better Content Archiving app → Content list tab.
 In this scope, the report covers all spaces, all contents and all activities on the site.